blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 	- It is like the opposite of Sankhya school of thought
 		- It sees the world as a manifestation of Brahman
 	- Types
 		- 6.1.
-Bheda-Abheda Vedanta (difference and non-difference)
+Bheda-Abheda Vedanta (difference and non-difference) (9th century)
 			- 6.1.1.
-Dvaitadvaita Vedanta
+Dvaitadvaita Vedanta (Around Shankara and Ramanuja)
 		- 6.2.
-Advaita Vedanta
+Advaita Vedanta (8th century)
 		- 6.3.
-Vishishtadvaita Vedanta
+Vishishtadvaita Vedanta (11th century)
 			- 6.3.1.
-Akshar-Purushottam
+Akshar-Purushottam (18th century)
 		- 6.4.
-Dvaita Vedanta
+Dvaita Vedanta (13th Century)
 		- 6.5.
 Shuddhadvaita Vedanta
 		- 6.6.
 Achintya-Bheda-Abheda Vedanta
 		- 6.7.
 Modern Vedanta